Do you have questions about Saint Petersburg Russia? If so, you've come to the right place.

 A. The Russian currency is the ruble or rouble (RUB).
 Rubles are issued in coins in amounts of one, two, five, and ten rubles.
 Banknotes come in values of 10, 50, 100, 500, 1000, and 5000 rubles.
 Small stores, kiosks, and many other vendors have difficulty changing large notes, so when visiting Saint Petersburg Russia make sure you have small notes or coins with you!

 Q. Do people speak English in Saint Petersburg Russia?

 A. Yes!
 Some do, others don't.
-But the majority of younger people do speak and understand English at varying levels as well as other languages, such as German, Italian or French.
+But only the majority of younger people do speak and understand English at varying levels as well as other languages, such as German, Italian or French.
 Unfortunately, we cannot say the same for the middle-aged or elderly people.

 Q. Are Russian people friendly?

-A. Generally Russian people are not particularly friendly with strangers, so common courtesy in some cases can be lacking.
+A. Generally speaking, Russian people are not particularly friendly with strangers, so common courtesy in some cases can be lacking.
 Conversely, they can be very helpful if you ask for directions or information.
 Also, their hospitality is amazing, and once they get to know you they become very loyal friends.